On Thurston's Euler class one conjecture

-Miyoshi\cite{miyoshi1997foliated} proved that the above conjecture is true for closed orientable Seifert fibered manifolds under the condition that $H_1(M;\mathbb{Z})$ is torsion free if the Euler number of Seifert fibration is zero (he worked with cohomology with integral coefficients and so he considered torsions as well.)
-One cannot in general replace $\Text{Homeo}^+(S^1)$ with $\Text{Diff}^+(S^1)$ instead since Miyoshi \cite{miyoshi2004representability} gave examples of cohomology classes that are representable as continuous Euler classes but not as smooth ones.
-He showed, using a rigidity theorem of Ghys \cite{ghys1993rigidite}, that in fact the Euler class of any fibration of a closed hyperbolic 3-manifold is not smoothly representable.
+Miyoshi gave a partial positive answer to the above question for closed orientable Seifert fibered manifolds, $H^2(M ; \mathbb{Z}) $, cohomology classes of dual Thurston norm at most one, and smooth representations \cite[Theorem 2]{miyoshi1997foliated}.
+Miyoshi also gave examples of cohomology classes that are representable as continuous Euler classes but not as smooth ones \cite[Theorem 1]{miyoshi1997foliated}; he showed, using a rigidity theorem of Ghys \cite{ghys1993rigidite}, that in fact the Euler class of any fibration of a closed hyperbolic 3-manifold is not smoothly representable.
 See also Miyoshi \cite{miyoshi2004representability}.

-One can ask if a virtual version of Thurston's conjecture is true or not.
-Given any taut foliation $\mathcal{F}$ on $M$ with Euler class $a$ and a finite covering map $p: \hat{M} \longrightarrow M,$ one can pull back the foliation to a foliation $\hat{\mathcal{F}}$ on $\hat{M}$ with Euler class $p^*(a)$.
-If $a \in H^2(M)$ is any integral class of norm $1$ (no matter if it is realized as the Euler class of a taut foliation on $M$ or not) and $p: \hat{M} \longrightarrow M$ is any finite covering then the pullback of $a$ under the covering map has norm $1$ again (proposition \ref{covering}).
-Therefore it might be possible that every class $a \in H^2(M)$ of norm $1$ could be be realized as Euler class of some taut foliation after passing to a suitable finite cover.
+Note that if $M$ is a closed aspherical 3-manifold, the Euler class of a representation $\rho \colon \pi_1(M) \rightarrow \text{Homeo}^+(S^1)$ does not necessarily satisfy the parity condition.
+For example, take $M = S_g \times S^1$ with $S_g$ a closed hyperbolic surface of genus $g$, and let $\rho$ be a representation of $ \pi_1(M) = \pi_1(S_g) \times \mathbb{Z}$ such that the image of $\mathbb{Z}$ is trivial, and the image of $\pi_1(S_g)$ has odd Euler class.
+See Calegari \cite[Remark 3.3]{calegari2006real}, and Culler and Dunfield \cite[Lemma 8.2]{culler2018orderability} for a parity condition for holonomy representations of cusped hyperbolic 3-manifolds. \\